linusbui/Robo-CSK-Benchmark/procedural_knowledge/README.md

 ## Data Generation

 The data generation process is automated using gpt-4o-2024-08-06, sourced from the Recipe 1M+ Dataset (https://paperswithcode.com/dataset/recipe1m-1) [1].
 For each recipe, GPT selects the two steps with the highest temporal relationship.
+For the Multiple Choice Task GPT select the three steps with the highest temporal relationsship.
-These selected steps are then saved, along with the recipe title and all other steps, in the *data_generation/questions_components* folder.
+These selected steps are then saved, along with the recipe title and all other steps, in the *data_generation/questions_components_binary* or *data_generation/questions_components_multi* folder.
-Afterward, we manually review each file to remove any steps that are not temporally related.
+Afterward, we manually review each file from the binary data_generation to remove any steps that are not temporally related.

 Example:
 ```json